kongying-tavern/docs/.github/trans-guide-no-exp-en.md

 ## Translation Items

-The following content that requires translation is listed in the order they appear in the file explorer (alphabetically),"\*\*" refers to the language code of a certain language（e.g. ja-Japanese,fr-French）
+The following content that requires translation is listed in the order they appear in the file explorer (alphabetically),"\*\*" refers to the language code of a certain language(e.g. ja-Japanese,fr-French)

 - `\.vitepress\config\**.ts` Configuration of its respective language, affects all pages' format in that language

 ![](/src/public/imgs/i18n-guide/13.png)

-- `\src\**\manual` All content requires translation, you need to configure each page's "frontmatter"（second picture below）, which affects that specific page's format
+- `\src\**\manual` All content requires translation, you need to configure each page's "frontmatter"(second picture below), which affects that specific page's format

 ![](/src/public/imgs/i18n-guide/14.png)